 - No down payments – Keep money earning interest in your own account instead of paying big down payments.

-- Quality insurance carriers and coverage – Insurance coverage provided by the largest, and highest-rated carriers offers the quality you need at competitive rates.
+- High-quality insurance carriers and coverage – Insurance coverage provided by the largest and highest-rated carriers offers the quality you need at competitive rates.
 You can also access expert insurance industry support whenever questions arise.

-- Visibility into total costs – Comprehensive reports are provided each pay period that shows gross wages, exempt wages and premium totals for each employee.
+- Visibility into total costs – Comprehensive reports are supplied each pay period to show gross wages, exempt wages, and premium totals for each employee.
 The reports provide insight into your insurance costs and help you prepare for the future.

-- Risk reduction – Pay-As-You-Go lets you Pay-What-You-Owe!
-When you pay premiums based on actual payroll figures, you won’t have end-of-year audit surprises.
+- Risk reduction – Pay-as-you-go lets you pay what you owe.
+When you pay premiums based on your company’s actual payroll figures, you won’t have end-of-year audit surprises.

 How Paycor Can Help